softwaresaved/distance-consultancy/Governance.md

 Questions:

 * Where and how are the Known Problems recorded?
+  *     I believe these are stored in the RTF document itself
 * What is the process for recording them?
+  *     I don't know
 * What is the process for resolving them?
+  *     I don't know

 See also 'Define a support policy and process' below.